Do junior ISA savings impact benefits and Universal Credit?

 No. Some benefits, such as Housing Benefit and Council Tax Support, are means-tested.
 This means your ability to claim these benefits depends on how much money you earn and how much you have saved.

-Because of this, a JISA can be a great way to start saving for your child’s future without you needing to worry about your ability to claim means-tested benefits.
+Because of this, a JISA could be a great way to invest for your child’s future, without worrying about your ability to claim means-tested benefits.

 Can you claim Universal Credit if you have a junior ISA?

-When you apply for Universal Credit, the first £6,000 of your savings won't affect whether you can claim Universal Credit.
+When you apply for Universal Credit, the first £6,000 of your savings won't affect your claim.
 So, if you have £6,000 or less, it will make no difference to your claim.

-If you have more than £16,000 saved then you won't be able to claim Universal Credit at all.
+If you have more than £16,000 saved then you won't be eligible to claim Universal Credit.

 Should I open a junior ISA?